PhilipMcGaw/ROV---Control/docs/deployment.md

 ./scripts/1_install_dependencies.sh
 ```

 On Windows use `scripts\\1_install_dependencies.bat`; it automatically downloads a project-local 64-bit WinPython runtime when needed and installs the shared `requirements.txt` with that runtime's `pip`.
 This includes Uvicorn and does not require `uv`.
 On macOS use the shell script without `sudo`; it automatically installs `uv`, creates `.venv`, and installs the same `requirements.txt`.
-On Linux/Raspberry Pi it also installs the optional broker, Nginx, Motion, and Python build packages and prints the required `dialout` guidance.
+On Linux/Raspberry Pi, use the Control deployment script for NetworkManager, NATS Core, Nginx, Samba, Avahi, and required system packages.

 The Windows bootstrap is designed for machines where users do not have administrator rights: it installs below the project directory, rejects UNC paths for predictable process/filesystem behavior, and uses portable Python plus `pip` rather than requiring system Python or `uv`.
 It still needs write access to the project directory and network access for first-time downloads.